Cold War: Marshall Plan, Czechoslovak coup and formation of two German states

-Open hostility and escalation (1948–1962)

 The twin policies of the Truman Doctrine and the Marshall Plan led to billions in economic and military aid for Western Europe, Greece, and Turkey.
 With the US assistance, the Greek military won its civil war.
 Under the leadership of Alcide De Gasperi the Italian Christian Democrats defeated the powerful Communist–Socialist alliance in the elections of 1948.

+Outside of Europe, the United States also began to express interest in the development of many other countries, so that they would not fall under the sway of Eastern Bloc communism.
+In his January 1949 inaugural address, Truman declared for the first time in U.S. history that international development would be a key part of U.S. foreign policy.
+The resulting program later became known as the Point Four Program because it was the fourth point raised in his address.

 Espionage

 All major powers engaged in espionage, using a great variety of spies, double agents, moles, and new technologies such as the tapping of telephone cables.
-The most famous and active organizations were the American CIA, the Soviet KGB (preceded by international operations of the Soviet NKVD, MGB, and GRU), and the British MI6.
-The East German Stasi was formally concerned with internal security, but its Main Directorate for Reconnaissance operated espionage activities around the world.
-The CIA secretly subsidized and promoted anti-communist cultural activities and organizations.
-The CIA was also involved in European politics, especially in Italy.
-Espionage took place all over the world, but Berlin was the most important battleground for spying activity.
+The Soviet KGB ("Committee for State Security"), the bureau responsible for foreign espionage and internal surveillance, was famous for its effectiveness.
+The most famous Soviet operation involved its atomic spies that delivered crucial information from the United States' Manhattan Project, leading the USSR to detonate its first nuclear weapon in 1949, four years after the American detonation and much sooner than expected.
+A massive network of informants throughout the Soviet Union was used to monitor dissent from official Soviet politics and morals.
 Although to an extent disinformation had always existed, the term itself was invented, and the strategy formalized by a black propaganda department of the Soviet KGB.

 Based on the amount of top-secret Cold War archival information that has been released, historian Raymond L. Garthoff concludes there probably was parity in the quantity and quality of secret information obtained by each side.
 However, the Soviets probably had an advantage in terms of HUMINT (human intelligence or interpersonal espionage) and "sometimes in its reach into high policy circles."
 In terms of decisive impact, however, he concludes:

 We also can now have high confidence in the judgment that there were no successful "moles" at the political decision-making level on either side.
 Similarly, there is no evidence, on either side, of any major political or military decision that was prematurely discovered through espionage and thwarted by the other side.
 There also is no evidence of any major political or military decision that was crucially influenced (much less generated) by an agent of the other side.